-For tip party stations wired for accounting identification, terminate green conductor of station cord on BK terminal of plug instead of on G terminal.
-A corresponding change is required in the station wiring of the associated jacks.
+On plugs used with 304- and 500-type telephone sets at tip party stations, on 2-party selective dial message rate lines, and at tip party automatic ticketing and automatic message accounting stations, terminate green conductor of station wiring on BK terminal of jack instead of on GN terminal.
+A corresponding change is required in the cording of the associated jacks.
 (See C Section entitled Connecting Blocks, Jacks, and Plugs.)
-Where existing installations are visited, terminashould be changed if necessary.
+Whenever existing installations are visited, terminations at jacks and plugs for the 304- and 500-type sets should be changed, if necessary.